-This is part of our postgraduate education: MSc or PhD program with specialist clinical training.
+This is part of our graduate education: MSc or PhD program with specialist clinical training.

 Dr. Michelle Wong

 MSc: 3 years

 Register with the Postgraduate Dental Matching Program: mid May – October 1

 |Number of spaces available across MSc and PhD||2|

 We are the only Canadian university that offers specialty training in dental anaesthesia and have been running our program since 1960.

 You will learn about the full range of sedation and anaesthetic techniques for dental patients with a focus on deep sedation and general anaesthesia.